-The Archbishop for the Military Services has established that the period of preparation prior to the celebration of marriage in the Archdiocese is six months.
-As the outline of the process below indicates, much work must be done in this time.
+The Archbishop for the Military Services has established that the period of preparation prior to the celebration of marriage in the Archdiocese is 6 months.
+As the outline of the process below indicates, much work must be done at this time.

 The celebration of marriage is entrusted to the pastor of either Catholic party (c.
 530, n.
 4).
 Indeed, the permission of a Catholic party’s proper pastor is required if the marriage will not take place in his parish (c.
 1115).
 For subjects of the Archdiocese for the Military Services, the proper pastor is the AMS priest assigned to their military installation.